(Or ASAP If You Have Already Started)

-If you have ever joined one of my email lists by taking, let’s say, my Hashtag Quiz, you will know that I email you nearly every day, once a day for 2 weeks.
+If you have ever joined one of my email lists by taking, let’s say because you downloaded my 5 Easy Steps to Improving Your Hashtag Strategy guide you will know that I email you nearly every day, once a day for 2 weeks.

 Then you will start receiving my weekly newsletters.
 So with an average open rate of 20%, I’m reaching 1000 people a week at the moment.
 Of course that number grows as my list grows.